 Results

 To assess the linearity of the transmittance measurements with the camera, we compared the spatial average of the transmittance images, TSA, to the spectroradiometer transmittance measurements, TS, for a set of Kodak Warren gelatin neutral density (ND) filters with optical density OD=0.1, 0.2, 0.3, 0.6, 1.0, 2.0.
 The uncertainties on both transmittance measurement channels are computed using Eq.
 (9).
 Ten reproducibility experiments were conducted for OD=0.3.
 The estimated variance from the reproducibility experiments, sR2 was used for all samples to compute the total type A variances, uA2.
-Figure 1(a) shows that most ODs, TSA and TS overlap within the error bars for over most wavelengths in the spectral range of measurements but that the differences are significant for λ=380 nm and 780 nm.
+Figure 1(a) shows that for most ODs, TSA and TS overlap within the error bars for over most wavelengths in the spectral range of measurements but that the differences are significant for λ=380 nm and 780 nm.
 At these wavelengths, the values of the color matching functions xλ, yλ and zλ are small enough that the impact of the transmittance values on the end results CIELAB coordinates is limited.
 Figure 2(a) illustrates this assumption by presenting the relative cumulative weight of the color matching functions, expressed as xλi+yλi+zλii=1Nxλi+yλi+zλi.
 Figure 2(b) presents data for sample OD=0.3 for which the TSA and TS overlap within the error bars at all wavelengths but for λ= 780 nm.
 We computed a weighted linear interpolation of TSA versus TS using the uncertainty on TSA as weight parameters and considering TS as the ground-truth of the transmittance of the ND filters.
 For a broad range of wavelengths, λ=390 nm to 770 nm , there is a linear relationship between TSA and TS.
 As an example, Fig. 1(b) presents the results of the linear interpolation at λ=550 nm, with a slope a =0.995 and an intercept b=3.946×10-3 for a root mean square error rmse=2.542×10-4.
-Table 1 presents the CILAB coordinates results for the set of neutral density filters.
+Table 1 presents the CIELAB coordinates results for the set of neutral density filters.
 The ΔEab* values range from 0.27 to 0.41 with uncertainties in the same range so CIELAB results computed from the TSA and TS are identical.

 Since neutral density filters have low chromaticity values, color filters were measured to assess the color performance of the setup.
 First, we measured a set of Kodak Wratten color gelatin filters (#12: yellow; #25: red; #32: magenta; #47: deep blue; #58: green).
 Figure 3 shows that for all samples TSA and TS curves overlap within the error bars at all wavelengths but for λ=780 nm.
 Specifically, Fig. 4(a) and 5(a) present the TS and TSA spectra for color filter #32 and #47, respectively and show that the largest discrepancies are at λ=380 nm and 780 nm.
 The CIELAB space representation of the results presented in Fig. 4(b) and 5(b) (#32 and #47, respectively) illustrates the proximity of the color coordinates issued from the TS and TSA measurements.
 The pixel by pixel data points computed from the corresponding spectra show a good color uniformity of the sample.
 The CIELAB coordinates are presented in Table 2.
 The ΔEab* values range from 0.63 to 1.46 with uncertainties of about 0.5 to 0.7 so there is a good agreement between the color results computed from the TS and TSA measurements.